 RA pain is a monster that eats your life.
 RA pain is all-encompassing, wrapping you in a tight embrace that never lets go.
 In my book, “7 Facets: A Meditation on Pain,” I describe it like this:

 "It starts in one place and then it moves, creeping through your body, leaving a thorny trail of interconnected feeling.
 It links painful spot to painful spot to yet another painful spot, and by the time it is done, you are a burning network of pain.
 Everything hurts.
 Every muscle, every tendon, every joint is caught in a spasm.
 It is a paroxysm of stinging, throbbing, all-encompassing sensation."

-Despite the facts, the War on Drugs is increasingly targeting pain medication, effectively becoming a war on pain management and the people who need it.
-Doctors are pressured to not prescribe opioids, leaving people with high levels of chronic pain without treatment.
-Laws are enacted to limit the number of such medications any one pharmacy can carry, preventing people with legitimate prescriptions from getting the medication they need to function.
-Myths are the basis for these efforts that restrain effective treatment, not facts.
+Despite the facts, the war on opioids is increasingly targeting pain medication, effectively becoming a war on pain management and the people who need it.
+Myths — not facts —form the basis for these efforts that restrain effective treatment, not facts.
 Opioids are a tool and only that, not an inherently evil substance.

-Not all people with RA will require these medications to manage their pain.
-For those who do, opioids are essential to being able to participate in family activities, at work, and in the community, instead of being housebound in excruciating pain.
+Not all people with RA will need these medications to manage their pain.
+For those who do, opioids are essential to being able to participate in family activities, go to work, and be active in their community, instead of being housebound in excruciating pain.
 Access to pain management is a fundamental human right.
 A better understanding of the facts will help more people live better lives.